Carrier Aircon Owner's Guide

 Water leaking from the indoor unit

 Condensate drainage blockages are the most common cause of water leaks and follow the same pattern regardless of brand.
 Check whether the drain hose outlet is clear and not submerged in standing water.
 In HDB flats with shared drainage risers, backflow from other units can push water back into yours.
-A blocked condensate line is a standard servicing item — not a system defect — and regular servicing prevents it from recurring.
+A blocked condensate line is a standard servicing item, not a system defect, and regular servicing prevents it from recurring.

 What to tell the technician

 For Carrier units, telling the technician two things upfront saves significant time: the model number and whether the unit is a newer Toshiba-based model or an older Carrier-original.
 Beyond that, note when the fault started, whether it is constant or intermittent, which rooms are affected, and any error codes on the display.
 Carrier's residential presence in Singapore is smaller, so the more context you provide, the more likely the technician arrives prepared with compatible parts.
-Maintenance-wise, the same schedule applies: filter cleaning every two to four weeks, general servicing every three to four months, and a chemical wash every twelve to eighteen months for units running nightly.
+Maintenance-wise, the same schedule applies: filter cleaning every two to four weeks, general servicing every three to four months, and a chemical servicing every twelve to eighteen months for units running nightly.

 Related Reading